yeswework/fabrica-dev-kit/README.md

 1. If you already filled in FTP details in `setup.yml` skip straight to step 3.
 1. If you didn't, once you have a staging or production server set up, edit the `dev/Movefile.erb` with your FTP (or SSH details).
 1. To deploy your theme, make sure the latest source code is compiled (if a watch isn't running, do a `gulp build`), then type `wordmove push --themes`.
 Wordmove will push the new / modified files to the server.
-1. If you are using ACF (whether normal or Pro), ACF-JSON will take care of synching your fields automatically, but it's a good idea to [synchronize the fields to the database on the remote site](https://www.advancedcustomfields.com/resources/synchronized-json/) once you have pushed changes, so that the new fields are recorded in the production or staging site's database.
+1. If you are using ACF (whether normal or Pro), ACF-JSON will take care of synching your fields automatically, but it's a good idea to [synchronize the fields on the remote site](https://www.advancedcustomfields.com/resources/synchronized-json/) once you have deployed changes, so that the new fields are saved (from the files in the `acf-json` folder) into the production database.

 ###Version control
-* To begin version control on your project run `git init` in the `dev/` folder.
+To begin version control on your project run `git init` in the `dev/` folder.
 This will track not only your source code but also the corresponding build script and names of the modules needed to compile it into an active theme.
 (It's important to maintain a copy because because the default build script is subject to change in future versions of Fabrica, which could lead to problems if restoring a project from a backup.)

 ###Local database access
 For direct MySQL access to the development database, we recommend using [Sequel Pro](https://www.sequelpro.com/) to access it while the development machine is up.
 Use the development IP address you chose in `setup.yml` before installation, and the username and password are both `wordpress`.